liaochenlanruo/pgcgap/docs/index.md

 <br/>

 - __Results/Assembles/Scaf/Illumina__<br/>
-Directory contains Illumina contigs/scaffolds of all strains.
+Directory contains Illumina contigs/scaffolds of all strains. "\*.filtered.fas" is the genome after excluding short sequences. "\*.prefilter.stats" describes the status of the genome before filtering, and "\*.filtered.stats" describes the status of the genome after filtering.
 <br/>

 - __Results/Assembles/Scaf/Oxford__<br/>